Refinancing Your Mortgage vs. Selling Your Home in 2025

 How to examine current rates and compare loans

 For example, the same lender may charge 6.90% interest on a 15-year, fixed-rate mortgage for a new purchase home while charging 7.52% interest on a 30-year fixed-rate mortgage.
-And when you refinance instead of buying new, those rates are often slightly higher for each loan type, depending on how you structure the loan.
+When you refinance instead of buying new, those rates are often slightly higher for each loan type, depending on how you structure the loan.

 With dozens of loan types and mortgage lenders to choose from, you have plenty of opportunities to find the one that best helps you financially.
 However, keep in mind that you may no longer qualify for the loan type you currently have.